Q2 Electricity prices: Wholesale energy up 8% over 2018

 The change was marginal and isn’t anticipated to soften futures prices in the market.

-This is concerning as Snowy’s output has been restricted, showing an output of 155 GWh, which is less than half of what it produces when the lakes are at a good capacity.
+This is concerning as Snowy’s output has been restricted, showing an output of 155 GWh.
+The amount is less than half of what it produces when the lakes are at a good capacity.

-It is hopeful that storage levels at Eucumbene are will increase markedly in the second half of the year following winter rains and the melting of snow cover in early spring.
+Hopefully, storage levels at Eucumbene will increase markedly in the second half of the year following winter rains and the melting of snow cover in early spring.

 Lake Tatangara and Lake Jindabyne, which are much smaller, are at 21 and 67 percent capacity respectively.